Shifts in rainfall, not warming pause, slow sea level rise

 Sea levels have risen almost 20 cms since 1900.
 The U.N. panel of climate experts expects an acceleration, with gains of between 26 and 82 cms over 100 years to the late 21st century.

-Melting an ice cube with sides 7 kms (4.3 miles) long is roughly the equivalent of adding a millimeter of water to the world's oceans.
+Melting an ice cube with sides 7 kms (4.3 miles) long is roughly the equivalent of adding a millimetre of water to the world's oceans.

 "It has tailed off in the past 12 months or so" to above 3 mm a year, said John Fasullo of the U.S. National Center for Atmospheric Research who was lead author of the Australia study.